 Some careers may require more than two years of study.

-Successful Radio and Television program graduates have found employment working at local radio stations, television stations, film/cinema production companies, video/videography production services, and multimedia companies, to name a few.
+Successful Digital Media graduates have found employment working at local radio stations, television stations, film/cinema production companies, video/videography production services, and multimedia companies, to name a few.

-Most Radio and Television graduates successfully transfer to four-year colleges/universities with Radio, Television, Film, and Multimedia programs.
+Most Digital Media graduates successfully transfer to four-year colleges/universities with Audio, Video, Film, and Multimedia programs.

 Where are we located?